Nifled/flask-api-starter/README.md

 # flask-api-starter
-simple config api template for quick flask api with simple postgres docker env
+basic config api template for quick flask api with simple postgres docker env with -- has hot reloading